1967 Progressive Conservative leadership election

-The 1967 Progressive Conservative leadership election was held to choose a leader for the Progressive Conservative Party of Canada.
+The 1967 Progressive Conservative leadership election was held to choose a leader for the Progressive Conservative Party of Canada, after the party membership voted that incumbent party leader and former Prime Minister John Diefenbaker should be forced to re-run for his position.
 The convention was held at Maple Leaf Gardens in Toronto, Ontario, Canada between September 4 and 9, 1967.
-Robert Stanfield was elected the new leader.
+Premier of Nova Scotia Robert Stanfield was elected the new leader.

+Of the eleven entrants to the contest, seven including Diefenbaker himself had at some point been cabinet members in his government between 1957 and 1963.
+However, in every round of voting the top two candidates were Stanfield and Premier of Manitoba Dufferin Roblin, reflecting the party membership's desire for a clean break from the Diefenbaker era.
+Two minor candidates, John MacLean and Mary Walker-Sawka entered the contest, with both dropping out following the first round after earning a minimal number of votes, though Walker-Sawka's candidacy marked the first time that a woman had run for the leadership of a major Canadian political party.

 Background

 The leader was elected by the approximately 2,200 delegates to the convention who voted.
 Most of the delegates were elected from the party's associations in each riding (electoral district), as well as from the party's women's and youth associations.

 However, many delegates were ex officio delegates, i.e., they received delegate status as a result of their positions on the national executive committee of the party, the executives of its affiliated provincial parties, and the party's national women's and youth organizations.
 Former and current Progressive Conservative (PC) Members of Parliament and Senators were also ex officio delegates.

 Traditionally, once elected, leaders of the party remained in the position until they resigned or died.
 In this case, however, the convention was called after the party membership passed a resolution to force a leadership convention even though party leader John Diefenbaker was unwilling to resign.
 Many in the party believed that his mercurial leadership when the party was in government from 1957 to 1963, and his failure to win the support of Canadian voters the 1963 and 1965 federal elections meant that he would be unable to lead the party back to government.
 Party president Dalton Camp organized the successful campaign within the party to force a leadership convention.